 A simple way to use frozen fruit for a pie is to take 3 pounds of frozen fruit and let it thaw, draining off the excess moisture.
 Once drained, toss that fruit with 1/3 cup of flour.
 Add sugar to taste.
 Pour filling in a 9″ pie plate lined with an unbaked pie crust, top with a lattice crust.
 Bake as usual.
 Sometimes this works perfectly, sometimes it is a little loose (runny) but still tasty.

-Look to the Root Cellar
+Pie from the Root Cellar

 Make your pumpkin pie from any homegrown winter squash in your stash.
 Cook and puree and voila – homemade pumpkin puree.
 Truly any winter squash will make a suitable ‘pumpkin' pie filling – go with Hubbard, Butternut, Buttercup, Sweet Meat, etc. etc.